sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 Running `sasjs build` will actually create two files:

-* A JSON file, used if deploying Jobs to Viya using the APIs
+* A JSON file, used to deploy Jobs to Viya using the APIs
-* A SAS program, which can be executed to create Jobs/Services in both SAS 9 or SAS Viya.
+* A SAS program, which can be executed to create Jobs/Services/Tests in both SAS 9 or SAS Viya.

 How do we know whether to generate a SAS Program to create Stored Processes (SAS 9) or Jobs (SAS Viya)?